 Advanced graduate students are encouraged to apply for dissertation grants, which are available from a variety of sources.

-The Department of Economics submits applications on behalf of highly qualified students for fellowships that are awarded on campus through the Graduate School.
+The Department of Economics submits nominations on behalf of highly qualified new and continuing graduate students for fellowships that are awarded on campus through The Graduate School.

-The Bryan School of Business and Economics awards a limited number of Bryan Fellowships to highly qualified entering graduate students.
+The Bryan School of Business and Economics awards a limited number of privately funded fellowships including the Joseph M. Bryan Fellowship, Betty Conley Brooks and Robert Charles Brooks Master’s Fellowship, and the Wells Fargo Fellowship to highly qualified graduate students.
 To ensure full consideration, please complete your application to the graduate program by the priority deadline of February 15.
-Information on other Bryan School financial aid is here.

 Tuition and fees at UNCG change each academic year due to changes in the state budget.
 Information about current tuition and fees can be found here (after you click, scroll to the bottom of the page).
 For some graduate programs, the Bryan School assesses a differential tuition that is used to provide administrative support services to the students in the program.
 Effective Fall 2012, the differential tuition will be $60 per credit hour for all 600-level economics courses.

 Information on financial assistance, including financial aid; work study; and federally guaranteed subsidized and unsubsidized student loans, is available through the Office of Financial Aid.